Vector Values

 RETURN d.id AS id

-ORDER BY vector.similarity.cosine(d.embedding, $q) DESC
+ORDER BY vector.similarity(d.embedding, $q) DESC

 LIMIT 10`,